Senagun-Dev/sen-browser/README.md

 ## Overview

-This repository holds the build tools needed to build the Brave desktop browser for macOS, Windows, and Linux.
-In particular, it fetches and syncs code from the projects defined in `package.json` and `src/brave/DEPS`:
+This repository contains the source code for the Sen Browser.
+It also retrieves and syncs code from the projects defined in `package.json` and `src/brave/DEPS`:

   - [Chromium](https://chromium.googlesource.com/chromium/src.git)
     - Fetches code via `depot_tools`.